Suh-1408/Suhani-GGH-413425701979/README.md

    ```

 4. **Set Up SQLite Database:**
-   - ElevateU uses SQLite3 as its database.
-Make sure you have SQLite3 installed on your system.
+   - Make sure SQLite3 is installed on your system.
    - Run the following command to create the necessary tables:
      ```
      npm run db:migrate